gryphbecrazeh/pios/README.md

 removing items from order needs refresh after every removed item

-Alerts can repopulate on refresh, probably getting all alerts from somewhere else
+Alerts can repopulate on refresh, probably getting all alerts from somewhere else, attempted to fix this issue, but now they disappear completely on refresh if(!alerts||!alerts.length>0) doesn't work, it is possibly still storing the alerts somewhere

 ##############################################################################################################
 TO DO
 ##############################################################################################################

+MAYBE STORE ALL RELATED ITEMS IN AN ARRAY ON THE ORDER PAYMENTS=[PAYMENT_ID,PAYMENT_ID,...]

 Add left and right arrows to month name in financial page, add year next to month name if not this year